Whitby Family Eye Care, Dr.Leslie Fitzgerald & Associates

 Contact Whitby Family Eye Care if you experience dry eye symptoms.
 Together, we can find the path to relief.

-Visit Our Practice
+Visit Our Location in Whitby

 Whitby Family Eye Care is at the north east corner of Thickson Rd & Hwy 2, in the KFC plaza.
+Parking is conveniently located right outside the practice.

 Address